katiasioufii/Studednt_Depression_Analysis/README.md

-# 🧠 **DEMDI** - Depression and Mental Illness Detection and Insights Using Machine Learning
+# 🧠 Student Depression Analysis,Detection and Insights Using Machine Learning

 This project applies machine learning techniques to predict **depression** and analyze its relationships with various factors, including academic pressure, suicidal thoughts, family mental illness history, and more.